Estate, Trust and Tax Planning

 Charitable Donations

-Your estate plans can include the provision to make charitable donations.
-You can do this either in your will or within a trust.
+Your estate plans can include a provision for charitable donations.
+You can do this either by will or within a trust.

 Ensure you keep your plans up to date.

-You should review your plans each year.
-You need to take into account any changes to tax reliefs and legislation.
+You should review your plans each year and consider any changes to tax reliefs and legislation.

 Your plans should adapt to account for changes in your situation.